tomwheeler/counter-demo/README.md

 # Demonstrate Volatile Execution (AKA "Before Temporal")
 1. `cd volatile-execution`
-2. Open `counter.py` in an editor and briefly explain the code
+2. Open `businesslogic.py` in an editor and briefly explain the code, and then explain `start-execution.py`, which calls it.
-3. Execute it by running `python counter.py`
+3. Execute by running `python start-execution.py`
 4. While it is running, press Ctrl-C in the terminal to terminate it
 5. Point out the last number displayed and ask the audience what number they expect to see upon restarting it.
 Most programmers